skx/evalfilter/README.md

 * [example_test.go](example_test.go).
   * This filters a list of people by their age.
 * [example_function_test.go](example_function_test.go).
-  * This exports a function from the golang-host application to the script.
+  * This exports a function from the golang-host application to the scripting environment.
   * The new function is then used to filter a list of people.